 RESOURCE REPLACEMENT FEE - A fee to be paid by the owner or operator of a large-scale ground-mounted solar facility for removing agricultural or forest land from production, the size of which shall be determined by the Selectboard with input from the town Agricultural and Conservation Commissions.

-LARGE-SCALE GROUND-MOUNTED SOLAR ELECTRIC INSTALLATION -- A solar electric system that is structurally mounted on the ground and is not roof-mounted, and has a minimum nameplate capacity greater than 10 kWD.
+LARGE-SCALE GROUND-MOUNTED SOLAR ELECTRIC INSTALLATION -- A solar electric system that is structurally mounted on the ground and is not roof-mounted, and has a minimum nameplate capacity greater than 10 kWAC.
 [Added 10-27-2011 Art.
 1]

 II.
 Aquifer Protection District Revision